hunter-teacher-cert/work_csci70900-petertsun/meth1/lessons/portfolio/csLesson1.md

 ## Lesson Activity
 Time: 15 minutes
 Instead of writing a code at a terminal.
 Let's use our bodies as computers.
-Teacher acts as student A who writes a while loop to give instruction for student B to carry out.
+Teacher and students use Key-to-Success (scrap paper) to write down the following code/instruction Teacher acts as student A who writes a while loop to give instruction for student B to carry out.

 ```